laurent-martin/ets-to-homeassistant/README.md

 Actionable entities in KNX are "Group Addresses" (GA).
 For example a dimmable light has a group address for On/Off and another for the dimmig value.

-In Home Assistant, actionable entities are devices.
+In Home Assistant (HA), actionable entities are devices.
 For example, a dimmable light is a device and has properties, one of them is the group address for On/Off and another for the dimming value.

 By default, and in fact in a lot of ETS projects, only group addresses are defined as this is sufficient for an installation.